-Being part of a movement in our community not only inspires us to spread positive energy that can uplift our environment, it also can equip us with the skill set to make a mark on this world.
+Being part of a movement in our community not only inspires us to spread positive energy that can uplift our environment, but it also equips us with the skill set to make a mark on this world.
 By being positive influencers in our own communities, we can become the change that we wish to see in the world.
-Community building is one the most rewarding things we can do.
+Community building is one of the most rewarding things we can do.

-Here at Band of Coders we view community building as a personal duty to better the communities in which we live in, and our industry as a whole.
-We believe a company’s growth isn’t always determined by annual sales, figures or hitting quarterly targets.
+Here at Band of Coders we view community building as a personal duty to better the neighborhoods that we live in and our industry as a whole.
+We believe a company’s growth isn’t always determined by annual sales, figures or quarterly targets.
 No matter how small your business is, the opportunity to help others is limitless – and this is what matters most to us.

 So no matter how small or big your business is, we feel it’s essential to make a positive impact and give back to your community.
 How are you giving back to your community?
-If you’d like to get involved with what we are doing in our communities in Atlanta or Toronto, feel free to leave comments or contact us directly.
+If you’d like to get involved with what we are doing, feel free to leave comments or contact us directly.